Calvin Robinson: Political views

-Theological and moral views
+Theological views

-In an interview with Premier Christianity, Robinson described himself as an Evangelical Catholic.
+In a 2022 interview with Premier Christianity, Robinson described himself as an Evangelical Catholic.

 The Catholic Herald described Robinson as an Evangelical Anglican, but also noted that he shares some high church positions, such as the use of the title "Father", holding a "high" understanding of the Eucharist and of the institution of the church by Christ.
-According to the Catholic Herald, Robinson considers Michael Nazir-Ali, a former bishop of the Church of England who later converted to the Catholic Church to be a mentor.
+According to the Catholic Herald, Robinson considers as a mentor Michael Nazir-Ali, who served as a Church of England bishop and was later received into the Catholic Church.
+Robinson later became a founding member of the Anglo-Catholic Brotherhood of the Holy Trinity.

+After being ordained to the priesthood, Robinson described himself as an "Old Catholic with Anglican patrimony", stating that he considers the Pope to be a primus inter pares, rejecting papal supremacy over the universal church, the First and Second Vatican Council and the dogmatic pronouncements of the Immaculate Conception and the Assumption of Mary, though he personally accepts the second as a pious devotion.
+He condemned the Protestant Reformation as a mistake that divided the church and stated that he is in favour of Christian unity and ecumenism among orthodox Christians.

-He has spoken in favour of disestablishing the Church of England in order to free it from political influence and allow alternative Anglican churches to thrive.
-Robinson himself is a deacon in the Free Church of England, a conservative Anglican splinter group.
-Robinson is strongly critical of the leadership of the Church of England, accusing it of liberal political bias.
-Following his failure to obtain a Church of England curacy, Robinson alleged in The Mail on Sunday that Sarah Mullally, the Bishop of London, had personally told him off because of his rejection of critical race theory.
+He has spoken in favour of disestablishing the Church of England in order to free it from political influence and allow Anglican realignment churches to thrive.
+Robinson himself was a deacon in the Free Church of England from 2022 to 2023.
+He is strongly critical of the leadership of the Church of England, accusing it of liberal political bias.

 Robinson opposes the ordination of women.

+Social views

-He is also opposed to the facilitation of same-sex marriage in the Church of England and has argued that the Bible only allows marriage between a man and a woman.
+Robinson is opposed to the facilitation of same-sex marriage in the Church of England and has argued that the Bible only allows marriage between a man and a woman.
 He argues that premarital sex is a sin.
-He also opposes abortion and holds pro-life positions.
+He opposes abortion and holds pro-life positions.

+Robinson received the Boniface Award from the Association of Classical Christian Schools in 2025.
+The award is given to recognize "a public figure who has stood faithfully for Christian truth, beauty, and goodness with grace."